 The team sought to learn more about leadership, effective relationships, evaluating the impact of the health and wellbeing strategy and Shropshire’s approach to improving the health and wellbeing of local residents.

 On the final day of the peer challenge, the team presented their feedback to partners involved in the review.
 You can access the feedback presentation here.

 Click here to read the full and final report from the Health and Wellbeing Peer Challenge team.

 The Health and Wellbeing Strategy sets out the long-term vision for Shropshire.
 This includes identifying the immediate priority areas for action and how Shropshire intends to address these.

 Communication and Engagement

-We also have a joint Health & Wellbeing Communication & Engagement Strategy (produced in 2015) that demonstrates how the health & wellbeing organisations across Shropshire are working together for the benefit of the county.
+We also have a joint Communications Strategy that demonstrates how the Health & Wellbeing organisations across Shropshire are working together for the benefit of the county.
 Working together is helping to avoid duplication, improve consistency and increase transparency.
-Click here to read our draft Health & Wellbeing Communication & Engagement Action Plan.
+Read our accompanying Action Plan too.

 What is the Joint Strategic Needs Assessment?